| Aspect | Detail |

 How to Leave Google Fi

-Switching from Google Fi is straightforward:
+Switching away from Google Fi is straightforward and does not affect your Google account:

-- Port your number during signup
+- Port your number to the new carrier during their signup process

 Frequently Asked Questions

-Is Google Fi worth it?
+Is Google Fi worth it in 2026?

 Has Google Fi had data breaches?